-Elma Stuckey Liberal Arts & Sciences Emerging Poet-in-Residence
+Elma Stuckey Liberal Arts & Sciences Emerging Writer-in-Residence

-Past Elma Stuckey Liberal Arts and Sciences Emerging Poets-in-Residence:
+Past Elma Stuckey Liberal Arts and Sciences Emerging Writers-in-Residence:

 2011-2013 2010-2011 2009-2010 2008-2009

 CM Burroughs Jaswinder Bolina Sandra Lim John Murillo